smusleh/UMLP/README.md

 	- Open the local browser and type in the address bar the following link: http://127.0.0.1:7000/docs or http://localhost:7000/docs

-**OPTION 2: Build and run the Docker Container locally and run.**

-FROM USER SIDE (User Computer):
-1. Clone this directory to local folder in your system
-2. Switch to the App folder, then run the following command:
-	Docker compose up --build

-Once the container is up and running (OPTION 1 or OPTION 2):
+Once the container is up and running:

 1. Open the local browser and type in the address bar the following link: http://127.0.0.1:7000/docs or http://localhost:7000/docs